xhacker14x/healthnow-api/README.md

 ###

-1. Clone the git repository
+1. Clone the git repository <br />
    - git clone https://github.com/xhacker14x/healthnow-calculator.git

-2. Open CMD and go to the directory, and install all dependencies using the command below:
+2. Open CMD and go to the directory, and install all dependencies using the command below: <br />
    - npm i

-3. Install XAMPP and Run it
+3. Install XAMPP and Run it <br />

-4. Create Database called "test" inside phpmyadmin
+4. Create Database called "test" inside phpmyadmin <br />

    NOTE:
    Don't put password for root user.
 See below for ref: <br />